Published: CABEQ 26 (4) (2012) 427–434

 Keywords

-Supersaturation, solubility, dissolution, drug delivery systems, pediatric formulations
+Supersaturation, solubility, dissolution, drug delivery, pediatric formulations